FOREX-Euro advances on better money market conditions, China data

 out of its funk."

-zone money market edged up with the chances of more easing by
+euro zone money market edged up with the chances of more easing

 Since Friday's U.S. labor market report, investors have been